 Legal compliance/ soundness/ legal challenge Low/ Medium The Planning Legislation and Regulations place specific responsibilities on the Council regarding the need to prepare a plan that is "sound".
 Failure to prepare a plan that is "sound" will result in the Local Plan being rejected by the Planning Inspectorate.
 The Council will seek to ensure that the Local Plan is legally compliant, "sound" and based upon a robust evidence base.
 The Council will work closely with the Planning Inspectorate at all stages to ensure that the tests of soundness are met.
 The Council will take legal advice on the plan process as appropriate.
 Failure to comply with the Duty to Cooperate Medium/ High A legal duty on the Council for the Local Plan.
 The duty cannot be demonstrated retrospectively therefore failure to demonstrate it will have significant effect.
-Ensure cross-boundary strategic priorities are scoped at an early stage and early sustained engagement with adjacent authorities and other key stakeholders is established.
+Ensure cross-boundary strategic priorities are scoped at an early stage and early sustained engagement with adjacent authorities, NECA and other key stakeholders is established.
 Document engagement and outcomes and how this has led to effective policies on strategic matters.
-Statements of Common Ground will be prepared with duty-to-cooperate partners, including neighbouring local planning authorities.
+Statements of Common Ground will be prepared with duty-to-cooperate partners, including neighbouring local planning authorities and NECA.
 Changes in national policy/legislation Medium/ High Changes to the statutory process or new substantive policy which affects the content and direction of local policy preparation and decisions may cause delays to the programme.
-Given the proposed changes to the planning system and limited guidance currently available on its implementation, this raises a significant risk to the timetable for Local Plan preparation.
 The Council will carefully monitor new policy and legislation and give priority to managing any impacts on the key milestones set out in the LDS.
-Advice will be sought from Department for Levelling Up, Housing and Communities and the Planning Inspectorate as appropriate.
+Advice will be sought from the Ministry of Housing, Communities and Local Government.